f-kuzey-edes-huyal/VM-UNET_urban_green_space/README.md

 - Train using a fixed learning rate (e.g., lr = 0.01) for 50 epochs with patience set to 5.
 - Once I finalize the best architecture, I will retrain using CosineAnnealingLR.

+__February 6, 2025:__ The previous days were painful because my training loss started to increase after a few epochs.
+I experimented with different loss functions—Dice loss, cross-entropy, and a smoothed version combining both.
+I also adjusted the learning rate algorithm, but none of these changes helped.

+Then, upon reviewing my approach, I noticed two errors.
+First, there was an issue with the normalization of the TIFF files—I had divided by 255 when calculating the mean, which was not suitable for them (thanks to Marius Hamacher for discussing the .tif files with me).
+Additionally, I decided to normalize each image channel-wise instead of using a single mean, as the paper suggested.

+However, the main issue was not normalization.
+My biggest mistake was forgetting to binarize the mask, I believe.
+The algorithm is now running, and while the validation loss still oscillates, the training loss continues to decrease, which was not the case in previous experiments.

 ## Notes